Pikeville High School

 Pikeville High School (PHS) is located in Pikeville, Kentucky, United States.
-It enrolls approximately 560 students in grades 7-12.
+It enrolls approximately 560 students in grades 7–12.
 It is part of the Pikeville Independent Schools.

 History

 Campus

 Moving from a location closer to the downtown area of Pikeville, the current high school building was constructed in 1976.
-It consisted of classrooms, a library, a central two-story common area, and a gymnasium; dedicated and named after T.W.
+It consisted of classrooms, a library, a central two-story common area, and a gymnasium; dedicated after T.W.
 Oliver.
-In 1996, a large auditorium was added adjacent to the school on its eastern side.
-Capable of seating 1000, it was built to augment the building and provide space for performances by the arts and music departments, which previously had been relegated to performing in the gymnasium.
-Further modifications to the school included a second level weight room elevated above the school's south end, adjacent to the gymnasium, and an outdoor gathering area and veterans' memorial.
-The entire school received an outdoor remodel in the mid 2000s.
+In 1996, an auditorium was added adjacent to the school on its eastern side; seating capacity of 1000, it was built to augment the building and provide space for performances by the arts and music departments, which previously had been relegated to performing in the gymnasium.
+Further modifications to the school included a second level weight room above the school's south end, adjacent to the gymnasium, and an outdoor gathering area and veterans' memorial.
+The entire school received an outdoor renovation in the mid-2000s.

 Curriculum

 Extracurricular activities

 The Pikeville teams, known as the Panthers, compete in archery, basketball, baseball, cheerleading, cross county, football, golf, soccer, softball, tennis, track and field, volleyball, and wrestling.
-The football team won the Class A State Championship in 1987, 1988, 1989, 2015, 2019, 2021, and 2022.
-Also amongst the extracurricular activities is in the music department offers chorus and concert, marching, and jazz bands.
+The football team won the Class A State Championship in 1987, 1988, 1989, 2015, 2019, 2021, 2022, and 2023.
+Also among the extracurricular activities is in the music department offers chorus and concert, marching, and jazz bands.
 Other extra- curricular activities include Forever Green; FCA; FEA; FBLA; Art, Pep and Key Clubs; Academic Team; Theater; National Honor Society; and Student Council.